AlbertoElias/ml/week3/notes.md

 Cost(hθ(x), y) = -y(log(hθ(x)) - (1-y)log(1 - hθ(x)))

-As the first term gets cancelled if y = 0, ant the second term gets cancelled when y = 1
+As the first term gets cancelled if y = 0, and the second term gets cancelled when y = 1

 We take the negative sign outside: